VinPassed

 Out-of-State, Snowbirds and New Residents

 Florida borders only Georgia and Alabama, but it takes in more out-of-state cars than almost anywhere because of the steady flow of new residents and seasonal snowbirds.
-Whether you drive a car down from another state or buy one just across the line, the law of the selling state governs the sale itself, while Florida governs how you title, tax, and register it once it lands here.
+Whether you drive a car down from another state or buy one just across the line, the law of the selling state governs the sale itself.
+Florida governs how you title, tax, and register the car once it lands here.
 The piece that surprises people is the bill that arrives later, at the county tax collector, not at the moment of sale.

 Plan for this: in a private out-of-state purchase, you pay no tax at the sale and the full Florida bill comes later

 New resident or snowbird becoming a Florida resident: budget the same one-time costs before you move the car.
-The $225 initial registration fee, the base title fee, the $100 out-of-state fee, a VIN verification, and proof of Florida insurance are what catch people who expected a simple plate swap.
+On tax there is good news: if you owned and used the car outside Florida for six months or longer before registering it here, Florida use tax is generally not due, so bring proof of when you bought it.
+The $225 initial registration fee, the $85.25 first-Florida-title fee, a VIN verification, and proof of Florida insurance all apply.
+Those are what catch people who expected a simple plate swap.

 Insurance has to be active before you drive it home

 The Florida insurance you show at the county tax collector is for titling, which happens after you are already home.
 That does not cover the drive back.
-Before you take delivery across the line, call your insurer and bind coverage on the new car effective the day of the sale, with the VIN, so you are insured the moment you pull off the lot.
+Before you take delivery across the line, call your insurer and bind coverage on the new car effective the day of the sale, with the VIN.
+That way you are insured the moment you pull off the lot.
 Most policies give a short automatic window for a newly bought vehicle, but the limits and timing vary, so confirm it rather than assume it.
-Driving an uninsured car home from Georgia or Alabama risks a ticket on either side of the line and leaves you personally exposed if you are in a crash before you register it.
+Driving an uninsured car home from Georgia or Alabama risks a ticket on either side of the line.
+It also leaves you personally exposed if you are in a crash before you register it.

 Getting it homeA Georgia dealer issues a free temporary operating permit, good for 45 days, and handles the title paperwork, so you can drive home on that.
 A private Georgia sale works differently: Georgia does not issue those permits for private purchases, and you cannot buy a temporary tag at a county tag office for a car you bought from an individual.
 You drive on the signed title and a bill of sale showing the VIN and the purchase date, and Georgia allows a short window to do that.
 Florida does not issue a drive-in temporary tag for a car being brought into the state, so the Georgia paperwork is what gets the car home.
 Then complete the Florida title transfer at your county tax collector within 30 days.